phcompeau/biological_modeling_course/_pages/coronavirus/home.md

 ### Why were the two outbreaks so different?

-The similarity between SARS and SARS-CoV-2 extends well beyond their names.
+The similarity between SARS and COVID extends well beyond their symptoms.
 They are both coronaviruses, which means that they are covered in a layer of **Spike proteins** that cause them to look like the sun's corona during an eclipse.
 In fact, if we look at them under a microscope, they look virtually identical.
 Both viruses use the same means to infect human cells, by bonding to the ACE2 enzyme on the cellular membrane.[^16][^17] And they cause the same symptoms in humans.
 So why did SARS fizzle, but SARS-CoV-2, a less harmful[^11][^12] and less deadly disease, transform into an uncontrollable pandemic?

 * Insert coronavirus image.